cdrlos/cdrlos.github.io/about.md

 permalink: /about/
 ---

-Here is some of my work.
+Here's some of my recent work.